Web Site Name

 Over the years, Wilderness Haven has taken in a number of reptiles and amphibians, with various injuries.
 Some were hit by cars, others mauled by predators.
 We would like to share some of our patients.

 This is Violet, a wild painted turtle.
 She was hit by a car and her shell badly cracked.
-The white patch near her head is bone cement used by the vet to repair her shell
+The white patch near her head is bone cement used by the vet to repair her shell.

 This is a wild wood turtle, a protected species in

-was full of maggots but after careful cleaning and months of care, she healed fully.
-She was released
+New York State.
+She had her right front foot bitten off, probably by a raccoon.
+On arrival, the wound was full of maggots but after careful cleaning and months of care, she healed fully.
+She was released the following Spring, at the location where she was found.

 This is a wild painted turtle hit by a car.
 Note the